 Previous studies have explored the complexity of this problem for some fixed values of $s$ and $k$.
 For $k=1$, the problem is equivalent to determining the diameter of a graph and thus is trivially solvable in polynomial time.
 For $s=1$ the problem is equivalent to determine whether there exists a partition of the vertices into $k$ cliques, that is equivalent to determine whether there exists a $k$-coloring of the complement graph.
 This problem is NP-complete for any $k \geq 3$ \cite{GareyJ79} and polynomial for $k=2$.
+More recently, \cite{BAZGAN2025} it was shown that when we restrict to split graphs the problem \pc{2}{2} is NP-complete.
 When we restrict to bipartite graphs, $s=1$ corresponds to the problem of determining whether there exists a perfect matching of size $k$ in a graph and is thus polynomial.
-For $s=2$ and $k=2$ the problem is polynomial \footnote{Notice that if we do not require the $s$-clubs to be disjoint, then the case $s=2$, $k=2$ is shown to be NP-complete for general graphs \cite{DondiL23}.}\cite{Fleischner2009}.
-In this paper we show that for bipartite graphs and any fixed $s,k\geq 3$ the PC($k,s$) problem is NP-complete.
+Again for bipartite graphs and $s=2$ and $k=2$ the problem is polynomial \footnote{Notice that if we do not require the $s$-clubs to be disjoint, then the case $s=2$, $k=2$ is shown to be NP-complete for general graphs \cite{DondiL23}.}\cite{Fleischner2009}.
+This is a distinction with the split graphs where already \pc{2}{2} problem is NP-complete.
+In this paper we show that for bipartite graphs and any fixed odd $s\geq 3$ or even $s\geq 8$ and for any fixed $k\geq 2$ the \pc{k}{s} problem is NP-complete.